Advertiser Disclosure

 For example, a flight over 1,501 miles booked in most Economy (Flex) fare categories would cost 10 eUpgrades, while a similar flight booked in Economy (Flex) “M” would cost only 2 eUpgrade credits.
 Indeed, this is one of the benefits of Flight Passes, as you could be able to ration your eUpgrades more effectively, assuming they clear.

-Most Flex Flight Passes for travel across Canada are booked in Flex “M” class, which means that they’re booked at the highest tier within the Economy (Flex) fare bucket.
+Most Flex Flight Passes for travel across Canada are in the Flex “M” booking class, which means that they’re booked at the highest tier within the Economy (Flex) fare bucket.
 While this would require the fewest amount of eUpgrades within this fare, you’re still subject to the eUpgrade clearance window that depends on your Aeroplan Elite Status level.

 Recall that Economy (Latitude) fares aren’t subject to an eUpgrade clearance window.
 This means that as long as there’s eUpgrade availability on your desired flight and you have eUpgrades that are valid for the date of travel, you can use a Latitude Flight Pass to secure business class seats well in advance at a fixed price.